JustinGOSSES/spoken-floodplain/README.md

 *Decided not to use this source as their API is broken for the floodway polygons.* -->

 ## Tools to be Used

+#### Potential Technology
+Reuses free & open data.
+No server necessary, all front-end.
+All technology capabilities necessary already exists.

+- [browser capabilities to call]
+  - API for text-to-speech
+  - API for location sharing
+- [data]
+  - Geojson of floodplains in Houston area
+- [JavaScript]
+  - code to check if location inside of geojson's
+  - code to parse geojson properties and location relative information into text message
+  - code to control timing
+  - code for front-end user interface and optional map

 ### Browser Web APIs
 Modern browsers enable location sharing through the Location Browser API as described here: https://developer.mozilla.org/en-US/docs/Web/API/Location